Lost and Found

 - Lost cat or dog?
 Have a look at the above Lost Animal Database.
 If you believe you see your pet, call us at (403) 723-6025.

 - Look around your neighbourhood right away, check with neighbours, the mail carrier and children playing in the area.
 Ask for home owners to check garages, under decks, around sheds and greenhouses etc.

 - Contact City of Calgary Animal Services by calling 311, as they house stray dogs and stray cats with permanent ID or have been trapped under the cat control bylaw.
 Their address is 2201 Portland Street SE.

 - Register your pet on PetLynx.
 This website offers you the ability to print off lost posters with pictures.

 - Call all vet clinics in your area, and the emergency clinics in the city

 - Check daily found ads in both newspapers.

-- Buy/Sell websites such as www.craiglist.ca or www.kijiji.ca under “community” there is lost and found area to post a lost report and check any found reports.
+- Buy/Sell websites such as www.craiglist.ca or www.kijiji.ca under “Pets Lost and Found” where you can post a lost report and check any found reports.

 - FaceBook website YYC Pet Recovery offers a lost and found report.